 Carefully monitoring your water usage is the first step to saving money on your water bill.
-Using a smart meter is the best way to keep a close eye on your water usage.
+Using a smart meter or a water billing system is the best way to keep a close eye on your water usage.
 Knowing how much water you are using and where can help you to find some areas where you could potentially save on how much water you’re using.
 It can also help you to quickly spot and repair leaks, and save a lot of water.
 Keep a close eye on your water bill on an ongoing basis so you can spot any changes to the pattern of your water consumption.

 As is the case with energy efficiency, equipment that is old or has been left unmaintained can mean that you use a lot more water.
 Work with facilities maintenance specialists to determine a reasonable preventative maintenance schedule.
 Get some advice on the water-saving equipment that is available on the market to help you save more water.
 This could also include adding some more effective insulation.